frizatch/QGIS-Intro-to-GIS/README.md

 - Native access to open data formats like geoJSON & GeoPackage
 - Comes in more than 40 languages, making it easier to work with a larger variety of colaborators
 - Growing use by local, state, federal, and international governments

+## Data Types

+Geospatial data can come in many file types and forms.
+The two main styles of data you'll encounter are vector and raster data.

+image image

+### Vector Data
+Vector data represents discrete objects in the real world with points, lines, and polygons.

+EXAMPLE

+Depending on the scale of your map - that is, how much you're zoomed in - one object could have different representations.
+For example, if a map is of just one farm, the barn might be a rectangular polygon, but if the map is of an entire agricultural valley, the barn might be shown as a single point.

+### Raster Data
+Raster data stores information in a grid.
+It is ideal for

+Digital photos are raster data you are already familiar with.
+If you zoom in far enough on a digital photo, you'll see that photo is made up of pixels, which appear as colored squares.
+Pixels are cells in a regular grid and each contains the digital code that corresponds to the color that should be displayed there.
+Satellite images are a very similar situation.